Travel insurance for cancer patients

 If you or someone you love has just been diagnosed with cancer or is recovering after a round of treatment, taking a holiday might be a great way to come to terms with the situation or spend some time recuperating and enjoying a moment away from the stress the illness brings.

-Whatever your reasons, if you’re travelling with an illness or making arrangements for a family member, an important aspect of the planning is travel insurance – knowing your covered in the event of a medical emergency while you’re away from home can bring real peace of mind while on holiday.
+Whatever your reasons, if you’re travelling with an illness or making arrangements for a family member, an important aspect of the planning is travel insurance – knowing you’re covered in the event of a medical emergency while you’re away from home can bring real peace of mind while on holiday.

 Most standard travel insurance policies – like the ones you get for free when you open a current account with your bank, for example – only cover the basics, and have exclusions for things like age and activities involving an element of risk.

-Being covered for any complications associated with cancer is an important thing to take into consideration and can involve a more detailed search than average
+Being covered for any complications associated with cancer is an important thing to take into consideration and can involve a more detailed search than average – this is a situation where it’s vitally important to shop around carefully and read the fine print.

 Where to go for advice